 Not every video ad is going to be cut and dry.
 Some need to have a naked executive taking a bath to catch your audience’s eye.

 GrubHub’s video ads are quick and to the point.
-Delicious food, with a call-to-action for their perks program.
+Let the food do the talking and follow it up with a call-to-action for their perks program.
 Who could resist?

 Your video doesn’t have to be long to do the job.
-This Spotify ad is 3 seconds long and showcases a repetitive animation of someone in the kitchen flipping vegetables in a pan with quick and concise copy selling their product.
+This Spotify ad is 3 seconds long and showcases a repetitive animation of someone in the kitchen flipping vegetables in a pan paired with quick, concise copy selling their product.

 Duolingo is famous for the humor they bring into their brand messaging, and it shows in this adorably animated video.